kamal614/bluetooth_connectivity/README.md

-# androidbluetoothserialapp
+# Bluetooth Connectivity

-A new Flutter application.
+A chat application to communicate with the server end using the backend

 ## Getting Started